 diagnostic nuclear medicine (médecine nucléaire diagnostique) The administration of unsealed sources (nuclear substances) to humans for diagnostic purposes related to their healthcare.
 Diagnostic nuclear medicine includes the processing of radiopharmaceuticals and laboratory studies that are part of the diagnostic studies.
-DIL (NED) See derived investigational level. direct bioassay (essai biologique direct) See bioassay. direct effect (effet direct) An effect in which the cause-effect relationship has no intermediary effects. direct (in vivo) radiobioassay (essai biologique direct [mesures in vivo]) See bioassay. direct regulatory activities (activités de réglementation directes) Those activities, such as assessing applications, issuing licences and certificates, granting approvals and authorizations, verifying and enforcing compliance and providing information, products and services, that are required for the Commission to fulfill its regulatory responsibilities.
+DIL (NED) See derived investigational level.

+direct bioassay (essai biologique direct) See bioassay. direct effect (effet direct) An effect in which the cause-effect relationship has no intermediary effects. direct (in vivo) radiobioassay (essai biologique direct [mesures in vivo]) See bioassay. direct regulatory activities (activités de réglementation directes) Those activities, such as assessing applications, issuing licences and certificates, granting approvals and authorizations, verifying and enforcing compliance and providing information, products and services, that are required for the Commission to fulfill its regulatory responsibilities.
 (Source: Canadian Nuclear Safety Commission Cost Recovery Fees Regulations) direct trip parameter (paramètre de déclenchement direct) A process or neutronic parameter that is used to trigger a shutdown action and that is a direct measure of the challenge to derived acceptance criteria or a direct measure of the event taking place. direct visual surveillance (surveillance visuelle directe) Direct observation by a person who is physically present at the place that is under observation.
-(Source: Nuclear Security Regulations) disconnect (déconnecté) A condition in which the sealed source assembly is inadvertently released from the control cable. discretization (discrétisation) A method of approximation of the true mathematical function to be integrated. dismantle (démanteler) Take apart radiation devices to repair, replace or remove faulty components that may include the nuclear substance of that device (part of the licensed activity of servicing, installation and dismantling of devices containing radioisotopes). dismounting (démontage) See install.
+(Source: Nuclear Security Regulations) disconnect (déconnecté) A condition in which the sealed source assembly is inadvertently released from the control cable. discretization (discrétisation) A method of approximation of the true mathematical function to be integrated. dismantling (démantèlement) With respect to radiation devices, means to take apart a device to repair, replace or remove faulty components that may include the nuclear substance of that device (part of the licensed activity of servicing, installation and dismantling of devices containing radioisotopes).
+OR With respect to decommissioning, means to take apart, disassemble and tear down the structures, systems and components of a facility, location or site for the purposes of decommissioning. dismounting (démontage) See install.